auth0/docs/articles/compliance/gdpr/features-aiding-compliance/user-consent.md

 To export a list of your users using the Management API, use [the User export endpoint](/users/search#user-export).

 This endpoint creates a job that exports all users associated with a connection.
-You will need the Id of the connection.
-To find this Id, use [the Get Connections endpoint](/api/management/v2#!/Connections/get_connections) (you can set the **name** parameter to the name of the connection to retrieve only this one).
+You will need the ID of the connection.
+To find this ID, use [the Get Connections endpoint](/api/management/v2#!/Connections/get_connections) (you can set the **name** parameter to the name of the connection to retrieve only this one).

-Once you have the connection Id and a [Management API token](/api/management/v2/tokens), you are ready to start exporting users.
+Once you have the connection ID and a [Management API token](/api/management/v2/tokens), you are ready to start exporting users.
 For a sample request and response see [User Export](/users/search#user-export).

 ---

 :::panel What else do I have to do?
 - Determine how you want to track consent.
-We recommend putting in not just the date but the correct version of terms and conditions, specifying the version, and including an array for those who will withdraw, provide and withdraw consent again.
+We recommend including information on not just the date the user consented, but the version of terms and conditions to which the user agreed.
+We also recommend including an array to hold information about users that withdraw their permission (remember that the user can consent and withdraw multiple times)
-- Choose where you want to store consent, in Auth0's database or elsewhere
+- Choose where you want to store consent: in Auth0's database or elsewhere
 :::

 ## Withdraw consent

 The user should have the option to withdraw consent using your app.
 This option should be easily accessible, and clearly distinguishable.
 Once the users decides to withdraw their consent, you should take action.

 First, you have to decide how you will handle withdrawal of consent: will you delete the users or flag them as deleted?

 ### Delete user